goIsaiah/LibraryProject/README.md

 Once you open the Data Import page, the settings should look like this:
 ![image](https://user-images.githubusercontent.com/71765888/224203661-a34fe2b9-d202-4cf7-8074-cdf47c49702c.png)
 The path to the libraryDB.sql should be changed to the path to the file in your repository. \
 Once all the settings are the same, hit the "Start Import" button.
+The same process should also be done to the libraryOnlineDB.sql file as well.

 ### Running The Project